6012 Sherry Lane Dallas, TX 75225

 Care After Surgery

-In the days after the implant surgery, you’ll experience some bleeding and discomfort.
-It’s normal for you to notice red saliva the day or two after the surgery.
-For swelling and soreness, use cold compresses and over-the-counter pain medications.
 We may also prescribe prescription pain medications for your recovery.
-If antibiotics are prescribed, be sure to take them exactly as the directions state.
-These lessen the chance of infection after the procedure.
+If we prescribe antibiotics, be sure to take them exactly as the directions state.
+These medicines lessen the chance of infection after the procedure.

-For 3-4 days after the surgery, stick to a soft diet.
-Avoid any foods that are hard, hot liquids, and spicy foods.
-All of these can compromise the healing process or cause you pain.
-You should avoid smoking and drinking alcohol as well, as these impact the healing time and can make healing take longer.
+You should also avoid smoking and drinking alcohol as well, as these impact the healing time and make healing take longer.
 Even after these few days, try not to bite down or chew directly in the area of the implant site.

 Care After Final Restoration Placement